TauGuide/tau-guide-documents/docs/tauchain-agoras-faqs.md

 ---

-### 16. Where is Tauchain in 10 years if everything goes well?
+### 16. Where is Tau-chain in 10 years if everything goes well?

 In many ways.
 Let me give a non practical solution to every problem in the world: Just take the 1 million smartest people to have a discussion and they're likely solve the problem.
 In practice this doesn't work because a discussion of a million people is impossible to conduct.
 But this is possible with Tau.
 We can have a discussion between millions of people where the information doesn't get lost in the noise, where each valuable information retains its place because the machine will draw an opinion map and calculate who agrees with whom, who disagrees with whom which will allow large scale collaborative decision making.